King's Cross fire: Aftermath

 The ticket hall and platforms for the Metropolitan and Circle lines were undamaged and reopened next morning; the Victoria line, its escalators only slightly damaged, resumed normal operation on the following Tuesday.
 The ticket hall for the three tube lines was reopened in stages over four weeks.
-The three escalators for the Piccadilly line had to be completely replaced, the new ones being commissioned on 27 February 1989, more than 16 months after the fire.
+The three escalators for the Piccadilly line had to be replaced, the new ones being commissioned on 27 February 1989, more than 16 months after the fire.
 Until then, the Piccadilly line could only be reached via the Victoria line or Midland City platforms, and at peak hours in one direction only.

 Access to the Northern line platforms was indirect, its escalators connecting with the Piccadilly line.
 As the traffic from all three tube lines would have overcrowded the Victoria line escalators, Northern line trains did not stop at King's Cross until repairs were complete.
 The nearly-life-expired Northern line escalators were replaced as well; the Northern line station reopened, completing the return to normal operation, on 5 March 1989.

 Investigation and report

 A public inquiry into the incident was initiated by Prime Minister Margaret Thatcher.
 It was conducted by Desmond Fennell, assisted by a panel of four expert advisers.
-The inquiry opened on 1 February 1988 at Central Hall, Westminster, and closed on 24 June, after hearing 91 days of evidence.
+The inquiry opened on 1 February 1988 at Central Hall, Westminster, and closed on 24 June after hearing 91 days of evidence.